 The thing is, most new partners will not have millions sitting around in their checking account.

-Partner is just the Beginning
+Becoming a Partner is Just the Beginning

 You’ve just passed your Big 4 interview and you thought that being made Partner would be the pinnacle of your Big 4 career, right?

 Becoming a new partner is like starting your first day all over again.
 You are at the bottom of the pile and need to work your way up (granted you’re earning $300k/yr, but still).

 There are 7 to 10 distinct partner levels within each of the Big 4, with promotion from each meaning more units.